bucketlist-3216/bucketlist/README.md

 - To add an endpoint, use the routers in routes/user.js and routes/admin.js to add your endpoints.
 - Add your computate / processing code to compute/

-## Example use cases

-This repository was

-- used to develop [Find and Seek](https://devpost.com/software/find-and-seek-n0ejt9) for a hackathon.
-API server exposed through public IP ( running on EC2 ) for a demo.

-- used for [clip](https://github.com/ChengSashankh/clip), a personal project requiring a centralized API server to handle multi-platform collaborative clipboard.

 ## Endpoints

+Just starting to list out what we might need

 Authentication:
     - Sign up
     - Sign in using social media
     - Reset password

 For manipulating a trip: